-Unless otherwise noted, information on most medical deductions can be located in the latest version of IRS Publication 502.
+Unless otherwise noted, information on most medical deductions may be found in the most current edition of IRS Publication 502.

-It is well-established that, under current tax law, taxpayers may include in computing their medical expense deductions amounts paid on behalf of a dependent or a person who could be claimed as a dependent, unless that person had annual earned income of \$4,050 or more.
+It is well-established that, under current tax law, taxpayers may include in computing their itemized medical expense deductions amounts paid on behalf of a dependent or a person who could be claimed as a dependent, unless that person had annual earned income of \$4,700 or more. (\$133 - 2024 U.S. Master Tax Guide)